g-h-chen/Bahdanau-and-Transformer-on-NMT/README.md

     pip install -r requirements.txt
     ```

 2. Modify the keys in the original .json file and build vocab file from training data.
     ```bash
-    python data/process.py
-    python data/build_vocab.py
+    python data/process.py		# does nothing but rename the keys in the json files python data/build_vocab.py		# builds vocab files that can be reused python data/make_ans_txt.py		# extracts the target language of validation dataset and stores it in the format that is required by the evaluation part.
     ```
-    For Chinese, we split each character as a token.
-For English, we use `bert-base-uncased` tokenizer, but only words that appear at least twice will be added to the vocab file.
+    For Chinese (target), we split each character as a token.
+For English (source), we use `bert-base-uncased` tokenizer, but only words that appear at least twice will be added to the vocab file.

 3. Experiment: Bahdanau RNN